June 2022 - By Ronald Poort, Executive Vice President, DSV

 Ronald Poort

 Despite the increased need for flexibility and fast-changing markets, the demand for warehouse automation is on the rise.
-A report published by Forbes declared that “automation is the future of warehousing” and cited research that 96% of survey respondents had indicated that they expected warehouse automation to increase over the next three years.
+A report published by Forbes declared that “automation is the future of warehousing”, and citedresearch that 96 pct. of survey respondents had indicated that they expected warehouse automation to increase over the next 3 years.
 According to the research, the increased demand for warehouse automation was driven by increasing labour costs, labour shortages, and increased throughput requirements as well as changes on the supply side, such as advancements in automation technology, lower costs and higher potential for scalability.

 All of this raises the question of whether businesses that want resilient and flexible supply chains should invest in warehouse automation or avoid it?